janosh/blog/content/posts/2019-01-29~china's-push-for-solar/china's-push-for-solar.md

 `youtube:cD0c-AlO_i4`

-And this video by Coldfusion on solar power plants is also well worth watching.
+These videos by Coldfusion on solar power plants

 `youtube:crAgssqpgQQ`

+and by Joe Scott on comparing wind and solar are also well worth watching.

+`youtube:yGhr9wNOcdI`